hmcts/hmi-api-gateway-fh/README.md

 ## What's inside

 The template is a working application with a minimal setup.
 It contains:
- * application set up code.
+ * application set up code
  * Developer Tests
  * QA Tests (Smoke, Acceptance, Contract, Functional and Security)
  * docker setup